 Carers WA and Screenwest are excited to present Filming our Future, a 15-part disability-led short documentary series produced by Joined Up Films.
 The series made its world premiere on YouTube on Wednesday, 23 February.

-Following 19 storytellers who live with disability, or care for someone that does, the disability-led short documentary aims to ensure individuals, families and friends in caring roles have the best opportunity to thrive.
+Following 19 storytellers with, or care for someone with disability, the disability-led short documentary aims to ensure individuals, families and friends in caring roles have the best opportunity to thrive.

 The storytellers shed light on their experiences with their respective community sporting clubs.
 They discuss how physical activity and inclusion have provided opportunities for forging friendships, improving health and learning new skills.
 It also highlights their capacity to respond to emerging needs and challenges.